Władysław Bartoszewski: Post-World War II

 Bartoszewski left Warsaw on 7 October 1944.
 He continued his underground activity in the Information and Propaganda Bureau of the Home Army at its General Headquarters in Kraków.
 From November 1944 to January 1945, he held a position as editorial team secretary for Information Bulletin.
 At the end of February 1945, he returned to Warsaw, where he began his service in the information and propaganda section of NIE resistance movement.
 From May to August 1945, Bartoszewski was serving in the sixth unit of the Delegatura (he was responsible for information and propaganda) under the supervision of Kazimierz Moczarski).
 On 10 October 1945, he revealed that he had served in the AK.

 In Autumn 1945, Bartoszewski started his cooperation with the Institute of National Remembrance at the presidium of the government and the Head Commission of Examination of German Crimes in Poland.
 His information gathered during the occupation period about the Nazi crimes, the situation in concentration camps and prisons, as well as his knowledge concerning the Jewish genocide, appeared to be very helpful.

 In February 1946 he began his work in the editorial section of Gazeta Ludowa (People's Gazette), the main press organ of the Polish People's Party (Polskie Stronnictwo Ludowe, PSL).
-Soon, he joined the PSL, at that time the only influential party in opposition to the communist government.
+Soon, he joined the PSL, at that time the only influential party in opposition to the PZPR government.
 In the articles published in Gazeta Ludowa, he mentioned the outstanding figures of the Polish Underground State (the interview with Stefan Korboński, the report from the funeral of Jan Piekałkiewicz), and the events connected with the fight for liberation of the country (a series of sketches presenting the Warsaw Uprising entitled Dzień Walczącej Stolicy).

 Due to his collaboration with the PSL, Bartoszewski became subject to repressions by the security services.
 On 15 November 1946, he was falsely accused of being a spy, resulting in him being arrested and held by the Ministry of Public Security of Poland.
 In December, he was transferred to the Mokotów Prison; he was released on 10 April 1948, with the help of Zofia Rudnicka (a former chief of Żegota, then working in the Ministry of Justice).
 Although Bartoszewski was accepted into the third year of Polish Studies in December 1948, his arrest in 1949 and the resulting five years' imprisonment rendered him unable to finish his studies.

 Bartoszewski was again arrested on 14 December 1949.
 On 29 May 1952, he was sentenced by the Military District Court to eight years in prison due to the false charge of espionage.
 In April 1954, he was moved to the prison in Rawicz and in June to the prison in Racibórz.
 He was released in August 1954 on a year's parole due to his bad health condition.
 On 2 March 1955, during the wave of de-Stalinization, Bartoszewski was informed he was wrongly sentenced.